Islam-Made-Easy/islam_made_easy/assets/md/intro.md

 And whoever looks into the *Sunnah* with regards to the description of Allāh and His Names and Attributes will find that the key to correct understanding and belief is the submittance to the words of Allāh and the words of His Messenger (ﷺ) just as they have been narrated without changing even one letter for one reason or another.
-Thus it became a principle among the people of *Sunnah* that they believe in the description of Allāh – the Exalted – as this was narrated in the Qurān, from the Prophet (ﷺ), from the *Sahābah* (رضي‬ الله عنهم‬) and those who followed them in goodness, without:
+Thus it became a principle among the people of *Sunnah* that they believe in the description of Allāh – the Exalted – as this was narrated in the Qurān, from the Prophet (ﷺ), from the *Sahābah* (رضي الله عنهم) and those who followed them in goodness, without:

 - ***Tahrīf*** (distortion) – this means to change the meaning of the words to something else, such as the meaning of hand to meaning power.